Click here to see how to run to tool.

 Overview

-Welcome to the Wetlandscapes data download guidance, a powerful tool designed to suggest interventions related to wetland and water storage opportunities on farms.
-This guidance will help you understand the data sources, layers, and attributes available in the Wetlandscapes data download, and how to effectively use them to make informed land management decisions.
+Wetlandscapes is a powerful tool designed to suggest to farmers actions related to wetland and water storage opportunities.
+This guidance will help you understand the data sources, layers, and attributes available in the Wetlandscapes workflow, and how to effectively use them to make informed land management decisions.

 Glossary of terms